henribxn/udacityprojects_term2/DisasterResponsePipeline/README.md

 - flask

 ## To go further -- Potential improvements
-- The **classification task being imbalanced**, it could be important to train to fit a classification less prone to class imbalanced like a GBMClassifier, or try to implement StratifiedKfold for multiple Outputs, or re-weight the classes (class_weight="balanced" for a Random Forest Classification)
+- The **classification task being imbalanced**, it could be important to train to fit a classification less sensitive to class imbalances like a GBMClassifier, or try to implement StratifiedKfold for multiple Outputs and re-weight the classes (for example by using `class_weight="balanced"` for a Random Forest Classification)
 - In order to improve the performance of our model (i.e. recall and precision metrics), we could try other techniques such as :
-  - **deep learning model relying on a pre-trained embeddings** (`https://www.tensorflow.org/tutorials/keras/text_classification_with_hub`)
+  - **deep learning models relying on a pre-trained embedding** (`https://www.tensorflow.org/tutorials/keras/text_classification_with_hub`)
-  - **RNN model** in order to take into account the context of the sentences (you could try to adapt the LSTM model implemented in the Deep Learning Specialization: `https://github.com/Kulbear/deep-learning-coursera/blob/master/Sequence%20Models/Emojify%20-%20v2.ipynb`)
+  - **RNN models** in order to take into account the context of the sentences (you could try to adapt the LSTM model implemented in the Deep Learning Specialization: `https://github.com/Kulbear/deep-learning-coursera/blob/master/Sequence%20Models/Emojify%20-%20v2.ipynb`)